jmdelouis/FOSCAT_DEMO/README.md

 # FOSCAT_DEMO

-This package provides scripts to show how to use the library foscat to compute syntheic field from one image.
+This package provides python scripts showing how to use the foscat library to compute synthetic fields having pattern with the same statistical description than a given image.

 # Install foscat library